Summertiiiime and the

 living reading is easy fabulous.
 This month brings binge-worthy rom-coms, gripping thrillers and a short story collection that will leave you aching for more.
 Here are nine new July releases to toss into your beach bag ASAP.

-8 Books We Can’t Wait to Read in July
+9 Books We Can’t Wait to Read in July

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.